Graph Sensitivity under Join and Decomposition: Preliminaries

 We will be working with \textit{finite undirected simple} graphs $G$ and call the number of vertices in $G$ its \textit{order}.
 For $n \geq 1$ we will denote the \textit{complete graph} on $n$ vertices as $K_n$ and the \textit{empty graph} containing no edges as $\compl{K}_n$.
 For convenience we write $K_1$ for the graph with one vertex and no edges.
 We denote the \emph{maximum degree} of $G$ by $\Delta(G)$, or $\Delta$ when $G$ is understood, and by $d$ when $G$ is \emph{regular} with degree $d$ at each vertex.

 \begin{definition} If $G = (V,E)$ is a graph and $S \subseteq V$ is a subset of vertices, the \emph{induced subgraph} with vertex set $S$ (or \emph{subgraph induced by $S$}), denoted $G[S]$, is the graph with vertex set $S$, and an edge between $u$ and $v$ if and only if $u$ and $v$ are adjacent in $G$.
-At times, for simplicity of notation $S$ might be used when $G[S]$ is meant. \end{definition}
+At times, for simplicity of notation $S$ might be used if the context makes it clear that $G[S]$ is meant. \end{definition}

 The well-studied \emph{independence number} of a graph $G$, denoted $\alpha(G)$, is the maximum order of an empty induced subgraph of $G$.
 The sensitivity of $G$ measures the minimum amount by which the maximum degree must increase when considering induced subgraphs on more than $\alpha(G)$ vertices.